Leonardo Farah Shahin: International career

 Born in Sweden to Lebanese parents, Shahin was called up to a training camp for the Sweden U16 team in 2019.
-In 2021, he played two friendly matches for the Sweden U18 team against Finland.
+In 2021, he made two appearances for the Sweden U18 team, both in friendly matches against Finland.

+Although he had represented Sweden at youth level, Shahin later said that he first seriously considered representing Lebanon after discussions with teammate Felix Michel Melki during a loan spell at AFC Eskilstuna.
+He also stated that obtaining Lebanese citizenship documents took around eight to nine months because he had not previously been registered in Lebanon.

-After having been granted his Lebanese passport, Shahin received his first call-up to the Lebanon national team on 15 December 2023, for a training camp in preparation for the 2023 AFC Asian Cup.
+After obtaining his Lebanese passport, Shahin received his first call-up to the Lebanon national team on 15 December 2023, for a training camp in preparation for the 2023 AFC Asian Cup.
 However, due to paperwork issues, he was not included in the final tournament squad.
 Shahin's first official call-up was for Lebanon's 2026 FIFA World Cup qualification matches against Australia in March 2024.
 Shahin made his debut on 11 June 2024 in a 2026 World Cup qualifier against Bangladesh at the Khalifa International Stadium in Qatar, substituting Omar Bugiel in the 61st minute of Lebanon's 4–0 victory.

+Shahin was called up to the Lebanon national under-23 team for the 2026 AFC U-23 Asian Cup, held in Saudi Arabia in January 2026.
+He scored a brace in Lebanon's opening game on 7 January, in a 3–2 defeat to Uzbekistan.
+Shahin scored two more goals in the group stage: one against South Korea (2–4) on 10 January, and a penalty against Iran (1–0) on 13 January, which gave an already-eliminated Lebanon their first-ever win in the tournament.
+With four goals in three games, Shahin finished as the tournament's joint-top scorer.